code-iai/iai_table_robot_description/README.md

+# DEPRECATED

+This ROS package was moved to the repository [iai_robots](https://github.com/code-iai/iai_robots.git).

+---

 # iai_table_robot_description

 URDF description of the table-mounted UR5 robots in the lab of the IAI.

 ![rviz view](https://raw.githubusercontent.com/code-iai/iai_table_robot_description/master/docs/iai_table_robot.png)

 ## Installation

 Using ```catkin_tools``` and ```wstool``` in a new workspace for ```ROS Kinetic```:
 ```
 source /opt/ros/kinetic/setup.bash         # start using ROS Kinetic